Skip to Content

 PlatformHow to run Hub

-macOSDesktop app + Docker Desktop
+macOSDesktop app + Docker Desktop or Colima

-WindowsDesktop app + Docker Desktop
+WindowsDesktop app + Docker Desktop or Docker Engine in WSL2

-Linux desktopDesktop app or CLI
+Linux desktopDesktop app (.deb/.rpm)

 If Docker is already installed, ensure the Compose plugin is available: docker compose version.
 Use the official Docker install scriptΒ rather than outdated distro packages.